Suicide Prevention Resources

 For anyone in crisis or with loved ones at risk of suicide:

 - Want to chat via text?
-Text HOME to 741741 or HOPE to 38255 any time to chat with a crisis counselor who will help you get the support you need.
+Text HOME to 741741 or HELLO to 38255 any time to chat with a trained crisis counselor who will help you get the support you need.

 - Find out what resources the American Foundation for Suicide Prevention (AFSP) has to offer you or your loved one.

 - If you are deaf or hard of hearing, you can contact the Lifeline via TTY by dialing (800) 799-4889.

 Personalized resources are available for many groups including LGBTQ+ individuals, teens, and veterans and military servicemen and women.
 See the listings below:

 If you or your loved one are in crisis and a member of the LGBTQ+ community and are looking for someone who may be more understanding, check out the resources created just for you:

 - The Trevor Project offers a number of resources for LGBTQ+ youth including:

 - The Trans Lifeline is staffed by transgender folx and is available 24/7 for transgender youth and adults.
 Call (877) 565-8860 at any time for support.

 - Reach out to the LGBT National Resource Center.